Skip navigation

 Employment and Training Administration

-To begin the OCA process, complete the web-based form below, or you may download the form in Word or PDF format to fill out and submit by email, mail, or fax.
+To begin the OCA process, complete the web-based form below, or you may download the form in Word or PDF format to fill out and submit by email or mail.

 Occupational Code Assignment (OCA) Form - Part A